Humans-of-Julia/Ekztazy.jl/docs/src/index.md

 start(client)
 ```
 Let's analyze this code.
 First we are using the [`on_message!`](@ref) function which generates adds a [`Handler`](@ref).
 (For more information on this, check the events documentation).
 Then in the handling function we start by checking if the the message author's id isn't the same as the the bot's.
 This is sensible, as we wouldn't want the bot to indefinitely respond to itself.
 Finally, we use the [`reply`](@ref) function to reply to the message!
 Under the hood, the reply function appraises the context, and finds a way to reply to it, the `kwargs` passed to it are then made into the request body.
-Here, in the message we use interpolution to send the message's content.
+Here, in the message we use interpolation to send the message's content.
 We finish by calling [`start`](@ref) on the client.

 Next, commands.